Toastmasters: Your Leadership MBA

 Your Investment

 The more critical commitment is in the matter of time.
 We’re not yet in the world of the Matrix when you can “upload” a skill into your brain without any effort.
 If you want to learn fast, get ready to invest ±10 hours every week for the duration of the program.
-If it sounds too much, let me tell you that you can achieve a comparable result spreading your effort into five years and spending just 5 hours a week – but wouldn’t that be a waste of time?
+If it sounds too much, let me tell you that you can achieve a comparable result by spreading your effort over five years and spending just 5 hours a week – but wouldn’t that be a waste of time?

 Let’s get started!